 The National Bunraku Theater in Minami is a good place to watch the creative performances of the “little humans” set against a backdrop of music and storytelling.

 Over at the Kaiyukan Aquarium, gape at some 30,000 sea creatures – from Pacific dolphins, manta rays, penguins and jelly fish to giant whale sharks.
-As one of the biggest public aquariums in the world, it’s a real crowdpleaser, noted for how it recreates the natural environment of the various species.
+One of the biggest public aquariums in the world, it’s noted for how it recreates the natural environment of the various species.

 A beautiful view of the skyline